-It is too early to understand the full implications of Brexit on jobs and investment in the County until the trade negotiations begin in earnest.
+It is too early to understand the full implications of Brexit on jobs and investment in the County until trade negotiations are finalised.
 The Council has already seen a reduction in investment income as a result of interest rate uncertainty.
 As there is still a degree of doubt, the risk associated with leaving the EU is not measurable.